jason-31/blog_page/_posts/2026-01-01-new-year-resolution.md

   - rambling
 ---

-I decided to start this site as a starter pack for the year of 2026.
-I hope I can be more planned for the new year of 2026.
+I decided to start this site as my starter pack for the year of 2026.
+I've always been trying to be more documented and organized for the papers I read.

+I also have some other new year resolutions:
+- Be more planned for 2026
+- BS/MS admission